chiranchandra2014/terraform/README.md

 # terraform
-This project would help to automate ec2 instance via terraform
+This project would help to automate ec2 instances via terraform.